twbs/bootstrap/site/content/docs/5.1/content/reboot.md

 ## Approach

-Reboot builds upon Normalize, providing many HTML elements with somewhat opinionated styles using only element selectors.
+Reboot builds upon Normalize, providing many HTML elements with opinionated styles using only element selectors.
 Additional styling is done only with classes.
-For example, we reboot some `<table>` styles for a simpler baseline and later provide `.table`, `.table-bordered`, and more.
+For example, we reboot some `<table>` styles for a more straightforward baseline and later provide `.table`, `.table-bordered`, and more.

 Here are our guidelines and reasons for choosing what to override in Reboot:

 - Update some browser default values to use `rem`s instead of `em`s for scalable component spacing.
 - Avoid `margin-top`.
 Vertical margins can collapse, yielding unexpected results.
-More importantly though, a single direction of `margin` is a simpler mental model.
+More importantly, though, a single direction of `margin` is a simpler mental model.
 - For easier scaling across device sizes, block elements should use `rem`s for `margin`s.
 - Keep declarations of `font`-related properties to a minimum, using `inherit` whenever possible.